Russian cyber attackers used two unknown flaws - security company

 SAN FRANCISCO A widely reported Russian cyber-spying campaign against diplomatic targets in the United States and elsewhere has been using two previously unknown flaws in software to penetrate target machines, a security company investigating the matter said on Saturday.

-FireEye Inc (FEYE.O), a prominent U.S. security company, said the espionage effort took advantage of holes in Adobe Systems Inc’s (ADBE.O) Flash software for viewing active content and Microsoft Corp's (MSFT.O) ubiquitous Windows operating system.
+FireEye Inc, a prominent U.S. security company, said the espionage effort took advantage of holes in Adobe Systems Inc’s Flash software for viewing active content and Microsoft Corp's ubiquitous Windows operating system.

 The campaign has been tied by other firms to a serious breach at U.S. State Department computers.
 The same hackers are also believed to have broken into White House machines containing unclassified but sensitive information such as the president’s travel schedule.